banno-0720/End-to-End-Wines-quality/README.md

 3. params.yaml contains the model parameters
 4. Copy and paste the entity you created in the notebook
 5. Copy and paste the configuration you created in the notebook
+6. Add a file in components directory and add the code accordingly
+7. Add a file in pipeline directory and write the code accordingly
+8. Update the main.py
+9. Finally update the app.py

+Do this same with data_validation step